 Yo-on Jeremy Levie currently serves as Secretary of San Francisco Zen Center.
 Formerly head of practice (tanto) for Green Dragon Temple at Green Gulch Farm Zen Center, he also served as director at Green Gulch from 2009 to 2012.
 He has trained in residence at San Francisco Zen Center since 1995, having lived at each of the Center’s three temples.

 Zenju Earthlyn Manuel

-Zenju Earthlyn Manuel, PhD, is the guiding teacher of Still Breathing Zen Meditation Center in East Oakland, CA. She is the heir of Zenkei Blanche Hartman with Dharma Transmission completed by Shosan Victoria Austin.
+Zenju Earthlyn Manuel, PhD, is the heir of Zenkei Blanche Hartman with Dharma Transmission completed by Shosan Victoria Austin.
 Zenju was shuso/head student for the Fall 2012 Practice Period at City Center, which was led by Christina Lehnherr.

 Djuna Mascall, RYT 500, is a rare teacher who illuminates yoga through intelligent sequencing to allow the body, mind and heart to open.
 She gracefully integrates her extensive knowledge of anatomy, alignment and the wisdom of yoga.
 Djuna is a Prajna Yoga Senior teacher, and her primary influence comes from her ongoing work with Tias and Surya Little.
 She has also studied Iyengar and Ashtanga Yoga in depth.
 She teaches Prajna Yoga workshops and retreats nationally and internationally, and offers 200- and 500-hour teacher trainings.